 Children will be given Reading books which closely match the phase of phonics which they are currently working within

-Children are “taught” key reading skills through our objective-led reading curriculum under 6 strands: Decoding/performing, finding the answer, reading between the lines, structure, language, the text and the world.
-At FPJS, children have discreet reading lessons focussing on these objectives on a weekly basis
+Children are “taught” key reading skills through our objective-led reading curriculum under 6 main strands: VIPERS: Vocabulary, Inference, Prediction, Explanation, Retreival and Summarising/Sequencing.
+At FPJS, children have discreet reading lessons focussing on these objectives on a weekly basis and lessons based around "book talk" aiming to enthuse children in reading for pleasure across a wide range of genres.

 All of our class reading books throughout Y3-6 have been mapped to ensure a good coverage of authors and genres, and are regularly checked to ensure they are up to date and relevant